-On the basis of their assessment of the company's financial position and resources, the directors believe that the company is well placed to manage its business risks.
-Management considers the going concern basis to be appropriate despite the net liability and net current liability position, as the timing of current liabilities payable to members is at the discretion of PPL.
-Therefore the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+Management considers the going concern basis to be appropriate despite the net liability and net current liability position, as the timing of current liabilities payable to members is at the discretion of the Company.
+The conclusion is that sufficient funds are expected to be generated within the Company so as to meet the liabilities of the Company as they fall due.
+Thus, the directors continue to adopt the going concern basis of accounting in preparing the annual financial statements.